A common issue when managing a remote team is answering a seemingly simple question - "what is my team working on?"

 Once again, this is not rocket science.
 This is phase of reflection, introspection, and potentially changing future behavior.

 A little bit of peer pressure is a wonderful thing when you are trying to stay accountable.
 It's why having a personal trainer works if you're trying to get in shape.
-The same is true in a work environment.
+The same is true in a work environment for your team's accountability.

 According to research, you are 42% more likely to achieve your goals if you write them down and share it with others.
 This is another key component of staying accountable.

-In this final section, I'll outline how you can dramatically increase accountability when remote.
+In this final section, I'll outline how you can dramatically increase accountability and your company's accountability culture when remote.
 It revolves around tapping into the building blocks of accountability listed above:

 I recommend three specific playbooks to help.
 While you don't need to do all these things, I've certainly found all three to be helpful.